FlanaganSe/personal-portfolio-site/src/assets/pages/Resume.md

 _July 2021 - July 2023_ | Detroit, MI

-- Engineered a greenfielded web platform for construction managers, integrating React, TypeScript, PostgreSQL, MUI, and Google Firestore to enhance project management efficiency.
+- Lead development with a team of five on a greenfield web platform for construction managers, utilizing React, NodeJS, Redux, TypeScript, PostgreSQL, MUI, and Google Firestore to enhance project management efficiency

+- Improved user accessibility and responsive web principles by migrating from MUI4 to MUI 5 and refactoring component library to incorporate CSS Grid
+  Refactored React Native application to automate build process, improve build times by 20%, update dependencies, and reduced complexity of state management by integrating MobX

-- Developed a React Native application featuring real time navigation and GPS tracking for truck drivers
+- Integrated Mapbox into React Native app to provide real time navigation and GPS tracking for hundreds of drivers in production
-- Migrated Firestore NoSQL database to Google BigQuery, and designed real-time dashboards in Google Data Studio to create internal and client analytics.
+- Created automatic imports of Firestore NoSQL data to Google BigQuery, and designed real-time dashboards in Google Data Studio to create internal and client analytics
+- Migrated backend routes from Knex.JS to Prisma, and improved code safety via auto-generating documentation with OpenAI and Swagger
-- Architected an event-driven solution for importing/exporting customer data from external FTP servers, transforming and managing hundreds-of-thousand data rows.
+- Architected an event-driven solution for importing/exporting customer data from external FTP servers that required the transformation and insertion of hundreds-of-thousands of rows of data

 #### Laptologist LLC | Developer, Founder